Long-eared owl: Habitat

-Optimal habitat tends towards access to open spaces with short vegetation and abundant prey and wooded cover for roosting and nesting.
-In terms of attitudinal range, this species may live at many elevations with no strong altitudinal preferences noted, although they tend to be absent above the montane tree line.
-The species has been recorded exceptionally nesting at 2700 m above sea level in Kashmir.
-Long-eared owls tend to inhabit usually rather open landscapes with groups of trees, hedges or small woods, as well as pastureland with rows of trees and bushes, any type of forest with clearings, forest edges, semi-open taiga forest, swampy areas and bogs, especially those with willows, alder and poplars, orchards with old fruit trees, parks, cemeteries with trees and bushes, even gardens and timbered areas in villages, towns or cities.
-In many parts of the world, including China, Israel and the American southwest, long-eared owls have shown the ability to adapt to deserts, though more commonly semi-desert, and may nest and roost in available oases and adapting to hunt prey over the open desert ground, whether it is sandy or more rocky.
+Optimal habitat has access to open spaces with short vegetation and abundant prey and wooded cover for roosting and nesting.
+This species may live at many elevations with no strong altitudinal preferences noted, although they tend to be absent above the montane tree line.
+Exceptionally, it has nested at 2700 m above sea level in Kashmir.
+Long-eared owls tend to inhabit open landscapes with groups of trees, hedges or small woods, as well as pastureland with rows of trees and bushes, any type of forest with clearings, forest edges, semi-open taiga forest, swampy areas and bogs, especially those with willows, alder and poplars, orchards with old fruit trees, parks, cemeteries with trees and bushes, even gardens and timbered areas in villages, towns or cities.
+In many parts of the world, including China, Israel and the American southwest, long-eared owls have adapted to deserts, though more commonly semi-desert, and may nest and roost in available oases, adapting to hunt prey over the open desert, whether sandy or more rocky.
 The preferred habitat in Great Britain was found to consist most regularly (amongst 200 nests) of small tree plantations, copses or scattered trees on moorlands, heath or mosses (33%), followed by blocks of forest (24.5%), smaller plantations, shelterbelts or hedgerows in various agricultural areas (24%) and scrub or wooded clumps near the coast and in wetlands (15%).
 All nests in Finland in a study were no more than 500 m from cultivated land and only occurred on margins of larger woods or forests.
 Ecological compensation areas (i.e. habitat for wildlife on privately owned farmland) in Switzerland did provide habitat for long-eared owls but it was found that voles were more extensively hunted in mowed sections of the lands rather than the more densely vegetated areas where voles were most abundant.
 This indicates habitat (in particular open ground habitat) is more important to the predators than prey densities, at least locally.
 In Spain, when compared to the little owl (Athene noctua), long-eared owls were more likely to be found in low disturbance areas where forest transitioned into plantations and to areas with a relatively low human presence.
 A preference by long-eared owls for stands of conifers has been noted in many American studies.
 In Ontario, the species breeds most often in dense conifer stands of wood and reforestation groves that are often somewhat wet, thence less often in mixed or deciduous areas.
 A similar association with conifers was observed aseasonally in Michigan.
 In North Dakota, dense thickets of small trees and brushy margins of more extensive forest tracts were the main habitat for these owls.
 In western areas where mixed woodlands may occur, however, deciduous stands may attract wintering owls, providing they have heavy growths of climbing vines.
 In the Sierra Nevadas, long-eared owls are often found in riparian zone of mixed woods around oaks and ponderosa pines (Pinus ponderosa).
 Analysis from Oregon has shown that forest management had no discernable effect on long-eared owls, indicating that they are not truly forest owls but clearances of riparian vegetation, conversion of foraging areas to agricultural fields and reforestation of open habitats did reduce local numbers.
 Despite being adaptable to both very cold areas, including the taiga and scarcely Subarctic, and quite warm areas, including drier and/or arid parts of the subtropics, the long-eared owl is largely confined to temperate zones of the north and is less climatically adaptable than the short-eared owl, with the latter species acclimating to nearly all climates and making its homes both in the Arctic and the tropics whether wet and dry so long as open habitats are available.